symfony/symfony-docs/reference/dic_tags.rst

 **Purpose**: To register a custom service that loads translations

-By default, translations are loaded form the filesystem in a variety of different formats (YAML, XLIFF, PHP, etc).
+By default, translations are loaded from the filesystem in a variety of different formats (YAML, XLIFF, PHP, etc).
 If you need to load translations from some other source, first create a class that implements the :class:`Symfony\\Component\\Translation\\Loader\\LoaderInterface` interface::